 Containerised Bioinformatics: Docker and other tools for reproducible analysis

-- What containerisation is, and why you might use it in bioinformatics
+- understand what containerisation is, and why you might use it in bioinformatics

-- What some common containerisation tools are, and when to use each of them
+- be familiar with some common containerisation tools are, and when to use each of them

-- How to find and run containers built by other people
+- find and run containers built by other people

-- How to run containers on HPC systems (like Melbourne Bioinformatics)
+- run containers on HPC systems (like Melbourne Bioinformatics)

-- How to build your own application into a container (containerisation)
+- build your own application into a container (containerisation)

-- How to use containers as elements of a bioinformatics pipeline
+- use containers as elements of a bioinformatics pipeline, and

-This workshop is aimed at anyone with basic Unix command-line experience.
+This workshop is suitable for anyone with basic Unix command-line experience.

 Attendees are required to bring their own laptop computers.